All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 How Semaglutide Hacks the System

 Semaglutide is a modified version of human GLP-1 that has been engineered to resist DPP-4 degradation.
 Three specific chemical modifications make this possible.
 First, an amino acid substitution at position 8 makes the molecule resistant to DPP-4 cleavage.
 Second, an amino acid substitution at position 34 allows the attachment of a fatty acid chain.
-Third, that fatty acid chain binds to albumin (a protein in your blood), which serves as a carrier that protects semaglutide from clearance and dramatically extends its half-life.
+Third, that fatty acid chain binds to albumin (a protein in your blood), which is a carrier that protects semaglutide from clearance and dramatically extends its half-life.

 Natural GLP-1 lasts 2-3 minutes.
 Semaglutide lasts approximately 7 days.
 That is why you only need one injection per week.
 The drug is not doing something fundamentally different from what your body already does.
 It is doing the same thing, but at a higher intensity and for a much longer duration.